MicrosoftDocs/azure-devops-docs/docs/connect/work-team-explorer.md

 > |<img src="_img/te-home-page-git-repo.png" title="Team Explorer Home page with Git as source control" alt="Team Explorer Home page with Git as source control" />|<img src="_img/te-home-page-tfvc-repo.png" title="Team Explorer Home page w/ TFVC as source control" alt="Team Explorer Home page w/ TFVC as source control" />|

 >[!NOTE]
->Some pages, such as **Reports** and **Documents**, only appear when TFS is configured with the required resources, such as SQL Server Reporting Services and SharePoint.
+>Some pages, such as **Reports** and **Documents**, only appear when an on-premises TFS is configured with the required resources, such as SQL Server Reporting Services and SharePoint.

 If you don't need Visual Studio, but do want to connect to VSTS or TFS or get one or more Team Foundation add-ins, you can install the free [Visual Studio Community](https://www.visualstudio.com/downloads/download-visual-studio-vs).